-Remuneration element Description Scheme objective The STI is performance-based, and achievement is measured at the group, business unit and team leve against agreed targets.
-Individual performance, measured through the group's annual performance appraisal process, is applied as a modifier, and may limit the value of the payment should an employed not meet individual performance targets.
+Remuneration element Description Scheme objective The STI is performance-based, and achievement is measured at the group, business unit and team level against agreed targets.
+Individual performance, measured through the group's annual performance appraisal process, is applied as a modifier, and may limit the value of the payment should an employee not meet individual performance targets.
 The purpose of the scheme is to incentivise individual and collective contributions to the group's continued growth and profitability.
-The STI is paid annually, subject to financial performance.
+The STI is paid annually, subject to financial performance and may be modified downwards by up to 15% if the ESG targets are not met.
 Eligibility All permanent employees, except retail store employees who participate in a separate retail store incentive scheme.
 All employees are required to achieve a satisfactory performance rating to qualify for full participation in the STI scheme.
 Scheme architecture A percentage of annual guaranteed pay is paid in cash on the achievement of performance.

+Performance metrics

-Performance metrics The group and business unit performance metrics are as follows: Return on net assets (RONA) Budgeted operating profit Operating profit excludes insurance proceeds in respect of the civil unrest, adds back STI bonus provision, adds back IFRS16 lease depreciation, and deducts actual lease payments to reflect cash operating profit for STI purposes.
+The group and business unit performance metrics are as follows:

+Return on net assets (RONA)

+Budgeted operating profit

+Operating profit adds back STI bonus provision, adds back IFRS 16 lease depreciation, and deducts actual lease payments to reflect cash operating profit for STI purposes.